Introduction to Google Cloud Platform

 2. Select “Intel Haswell or later”.

 Do you get an error message saying that a N1 instance is not available?
 You might get an error message such as the following: Failed to start kali, A n1-standard-4-VM instance is currently unavailable in [your regional zone].
-Alternatively , you can try your request again with a different VM hardward configuration or at a later time.
-If you get this error message, you can check a different N1-series machine type for availability, such as n1-standard-2, or you could try an N2-series instance, with machine-type n2-standard-4, and with CPU platform Automatic
+Alternatively, you can try your request again with a different VM hardware configuration or at a later time.
+If you get this error message, first try a different regional zone.
+Then, you can check a different N1-series machine type for availability, such as n1-standard-2.
+Or you could try an N2-series instance, with machine-type n2-standard-4, and with CPU platform Automatic

 • Use the following settings for the “Boot disk” field: